HG Thor Epoxy Fretless Testimonials: |

 Steve Tracy:

-string changes) is Meguiar's Scratch X and it's available at Wal-Mart or
+changes) is Meguiar's Scratch X and it's available at Wal-Mart or any auto parts

-so I assumed that it's also safe for "glossing" the epoxy.
-The Tech
+assumed that it's also safe for "glossing" the epoxy.
+The Tech Wax is about

-Wax is about $15/bottle and is also readily available from the stores
+$15/bottle and is also readily available from the stores above.

 | Home | Pictures | Sounds | Fretlines | Testimonials | Pricing | Contact Us |